michalizn/digital-electronics-1/Labs/05-counter/README.md

 ## 1. Preparation tasks

 #### Table with connection of push buttons on Nexys A7 board:
 The five pushbuttons arranged in a plus-sign configuration are “momentary” switches that normally generate a low output when they are at rest, and a high output only when they are pressed.
-The red pushbutton labeled “CPU RESET,” on the other hand, generates a high output when at rest and a low output when pressed.

 | BTN  | FPGA pin | Value when pressed | Value when not pressed | Voltage when they are pressed |
 | ---- | -------- | ------------------ | ---------------------- | ----------------------------- |